All-Safe is the leader when it comes to in the installation, service, inspection and maintenance of portable fire extinguishers.

 - Kitchen – The kitchen is the likeliest place you will have a fire.
 Protect your home with a 711A extinguisher in the kitchen area.

 - Electrical – Ideal for tackling fires involving energized electrical equipment with a rating of 1-A: 10-B:C. Class B-C

 How to Choose a Fire Extinguisher for a Business

 Below are the minimum business recommendations from the National Fire Protection Association Standard for Portable Fire Extinguishers (NFPA 10).
 Many cities and states require fire extinguishers with a minimum UL rating of 2-A:10-B:C in buildings.
 Check with your local fire authorities for the building code requirements in your area.

-- Low Hazards (PRO 210) – A 2-A: 10-B:C rated rechargeable unit.
+- This is the Low Hazards (PRO 210) – A 2-A: 10-B:C rated rechargeable unit.
 For offices, churches, assembly halls, classrooms and hotel guest areas.
-Class A-B-C
+Class A-B-C1st item

 - Medium Hazards (PRO 340) – A 3-A:40-B:C rated rechargeable unit.
 For light manufacturing facilities, dining areas, auto showrooms, parking garages and storage areas.
 Class A-B-C